toggled-apps/react-native-product-carousel/README.md

 # React Native Product Carousel

-This react native module is intended to provide a beautifully animated product picture carousel with an expandable description.
+This react native module is intended to provide a beautifully animated product carousel with an expandable bottom sheet.

 ![React Native Product Carousel](./assets/react-native-product-carousel.gif)